The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [II.4] Mě pověřil divizijní soud, jako vašeho představeného, vyslechnouti vás a zasílá mně současně celé spisy týkající se vyšetřování.

-Divisionskommando was located in a barrack in Altes Lager (the old camp) in Brucker Lager, on the northern side of Lagerallee, opposite Hauptwache.
-It is however unclear what function it had and what division it commanded.
+was located in a barrack in Altes Lager (the old camp) in Brucker Lager, on the northern side of Lagerallee, opposite Hauptwache.
+However, it is unclear what function it had and which division it commanded.
 The camp also had barracks for Korpskommando and Brigadekommando[a].
-It may be that the barracks were used by the command of the units that at any time were garrisoned in the camp, that they never belonged to any particular brigade/division/corps.
+It may be that the barracks were used by the command of the units that were garrisoned in the camp at any given time, and that they never belonged to any particular brigade, division, or corps.

 Josef Novotný